KaileeRock/ai-in-class/README.md

 # ai-in-class
 A legal aid organization receives more requests than it can handle.
 Your skill should help Claude perform initial intake — gathering facts, classifying the legal issue, assessing urgency, and directing the person to appropriate resources.
+# [Legal Aid Intake]
+## What This Skill Does  [My Skill helps legal aid do intake of their clients as they have to much to handle.
+It handles volumes of client information to create summaries for attorneys giving legal advice.
+The intended user is the attorney who may convey or confirm the information to the client.
+It is to aid with efficiency and organization.]
+## How to Use  1.
+Download the `SKILL.md` file from this repository 2.
+Go to claude.ai → Settings → Skills 3.
+Upload the `SKILL.md` file 4.
+Toggle the skill on 5.
+Start a new conversation and try one of the sample prompts below
+## Sample Prompts  Try these prompts to test the skill:  - "[Your first test prompt]" - "[Your second test prompt]"  ## Design Notes  - **Scenario:** [Option C from the exercise] - **Workflow steps:** [First step — Ask what the client’s goal is.
+Second step — Ask what area of law is involved in the client’s goal.
+Third step — Pull out all of the relevant information from the intake.
+Fourth step — Order the relevant information by most important.
+Fifth step — Provide an intake summary document presenting the information] - **Key design choice:** [What was the most important decision   you made when building this skill?]
+## Disclaimer  This skill provides general legal information only — not legal advice.
+It was created as a class project for LAW 5642: Legal Analytics and Generative AI at LSU Law School.
+Users should consult a licensed attorney for guidance specific to their situation.
+## Author  [Kailee Hair] · LSU Law School · Spring 2026
+## License  MIT License — see LICENSE file for details.